Table of Contents

 The most dangerous type of radiation is alpha radiation.
-Its typically very short range ensures that the risk of alpha rays being harmful is very low.
+Its typically very short-range ensures that the risk of alpha rays being harmful is very low.
 This is coupled with the fact that alpha radiation can be screened by a simple sheet of paper.
-It is dangerous when an object emitting alpha rays comes into direct contact with tissue (by inhaling radioactive dust or swallowing such objects).
+It is dangerous when an object emitting alpha rays come into direct contact with tissue (by inhaling radioactive dust or swallowing such objects).

 The answers can be found below the references.